googlefonts/Merriweather-Sans/README.md

 There are two source files for each style:

-1. MerriweatherSans-Style.vfb Original Source Files with contour overlaps for v1.004 and earlier
+1. MerriweatherSans for VF.glyphs.

-2. MerriweatherSans-Style.ufo Original Source Files with contour overlaps for v1.005 and later
+2. MerriweatherSans-Italic for VF.glyphs

-Older efforts and issues with this project can be seen here: <https://github.com/EbenSorkin/Merriweather-Sans>
+Fonts may be exported from Glyphs or by using Fontmake.
+This repo uses Fontmake.

 ## ChangeLog